 PISA Data Update!
 School belonging matters but too many Australian students feel like they do not belong at school!
 Moreover, students in many other countries feel the same.
 And, the problem is getting worse.
+According to the latest PISA data, over 20% of Australian students feel like an outsider at school.
+This is more than double what it was in 2002.

 Too Many Students Feel They Don’t Belong